MLH/Getting-Started-with-Taipy/readme.md

 """
 content = "average_age.csv"
 ```
-As you can see, I placed the file_download button into it’s own container and created a new variable that points to our csv file path.
+In this step, I placed the file_download button into it’s own container and created a new variable that points to our csv file path.
 I’ve also broken the section out into two separate columns with the file_download button taking up 20% and the bar chart taking up 80%.

 The results should look like this:

 <img src="images/Taipy_picture7.png" height="50%">

 Amazing.
-We really got so much accomplished in a matter of minutes!
+We really accomplished so much in just a matter of minutes!

 ## Recap

-Now that we’ve learned how to set up our Taipy dev environment, built out some awesome visual elements and controls, and understand how to style and customize our pages, the only logical next step is to take our Taipy skills to the next level with a completely original project.
+Now that we’ve learned how to set up our Taipy dev environment, built out some awesome visual elements and controls, and developed an understanding for styling and customizing our pages, the only logical next step is to take our Taipy skills to the next level with a completely original project.

 You can take what you already know and expand upon your knowledge by digging into the resources linked below.
 In addition, if you want a solid resource for building out your own data dashboard, check out this video on the [Taipy Youtube channel](https://www.youtube.com/watch?v=0KlZ3IDFJz4&t=1s&ab_channel=Taipy) (which this tutorial was based on).